Public Spaces Protection Order to support responsible street entertaining, busking and amplified public speaking in public spaces.

 The council is satisfied that the following activities have been or are likely to be carried out in the public space:

-- You are prohibited from using microphones/loudspeakers/megaphones/loud hailers or any other similar equipment designed to amplify the volume of speech or music (except at events authorised by the council)
+- You are prohibited from using microphones/loudspeakers/megaphones/loud hailers or any other similar equipment designed to amplify the volume of speech or music, 24 hours a day.

 - You are prohibited from using mains electricity or generator power for the purposes of amplification.